adrienpoly/stimulus-flatpickr/readme.md

 ### A modest wrapper of Flatpickr for Stimulus

-This is an experimental wrapper on Flatpickr for using Stimulus.js.
+This is an experimental wrapper of [Flatpickr](http://flatpickr.js.org/) for Stimulus.js.
 All configurations for the DateTime picker can be set directly from the `data-attributes` of the HTML.
-This can be handy when working as an example with a Rails backend so that all settings for the DateTime picker can be set by the backend when generating the view.
+This can be handy when working as an example with a Rails backend.
+All settings for the DateTime picker can be set by the backend when generating the view.

 ## Install